-Remarketing with Google Ads lets you show ads to your customers based on data about those customers that you share with Google through a global site tag, event snippets or a remarketing tag on your website and/or app.
+Remarketing with Google Ads lets you show ads to your customers based on data about those customers that you share with Google through a global site tag, event snippet, or a remarketing tag on your website and/or app.
 It’s important to preserve the confidentiality and security of remarketing data that you share with Google.
-The type of data collected and used for remarketing includes things like the URL and referrer URL for the website that triggers a tag hit, the custom parameters used in your tracking tag, and any resulting remarketing list memberships.
+The type of data collected and used for remarketing includes things like the URL and referrer URL for the website that triggers a tag hit, the custom parameters used in your tracking tag and any resulting remarketing list memberships.

 This article explains how Google uses and handles the data you send for use in remarketing with Google Ads.